Yoast/wordpress-seo/.github/PULL_REQUEST_TEMPLATE.md

 * [ ] Changes should be tested on different posts/pages/taxonomies/custom post types/custom taxonomies
 * [ ] Changes should be tested on different editors (Block/Classic/Elementor/Gutenberg)
 * [ ] Changes should be tested on different browsers
+* [ ] Changes should be tested on multisite
 <!--
-If you have checked any of the above cases, please add some context about the reason, what to check in the console, which type/editor/browser should be tested in particular, etc.
+If you have checked any of the above cases, please add some context about the reason, what to check in the console, which type/editor/browser should be tested in particular, multisite with subfolders or subdomains, etc.
 -->

 ### Test instructions for QA when the code is in the RC